 Instructors All instructors have many years of successful practical experience in the job areas they teach, as well as having professional education and academic training.
 All instructors are certified by the South Dakota Office of Learning and Instruction.
 Satisfactory Progress Students are expected to meet standards of progress as determined by general school policy and department policy.
 Each department sets its minimum standards based on industry requirements.
 Students with academic deficiencies will be subject to loss of financial aid and may be terminated from school.
 Academic deficiencies may also affect eligibility for other types of financial assistance.
 The Department of Education requires schools to define and monitor satisfactory academic progress for financial aid recipients.
-Attendance All departments have attendance requirements.
+ATTENDANCE All departments have attendance requirements.
 Attendance is important to the mastery of course skills and development of proper work habits.
 PRIOR LEARNING Prior Learning (PL) is granted in cases where a student may have work experience or other experiences where technical credit may be granted.
 This decision is made by the program department head, verification may be requested.
 Click here for more information.
-Test Outs Available For These Courses: ACCT 210 Principles of Accounting I Students who have had two or more semesters of Accounting on the high school level and who received a "B" or better may elect take the Accounting I test-out.
-The test consists of an accounting simulation which covers the concepts from chapters one through 15 in the textbook.
-Students who wish to take the test can be enrolled in any section of Accounting I. They need to schedule the test with the Financial Services department.
-There is a fee of \$50 per credit to take the test.
+Test Outs Available For These Courses: ACCT 210 Principles of Accounting I Students who have had two or more semesters of Accounting on the high school level and who received a "B" or better may elect to take the Accounting I challenge test.
+The test consists of an accounting simulation and takes approximately five hours (this may be completed over several days).
 A minimum score of 80% is needed to pass.
-Should the test-out be successful, the student will not have to pay for ACCT 210 and the student transcript will reflect the credit earned and the fact that it was earned by Test Out (TO).
-CSC 100 or 102 Computer Test-Out Policy Several LATI programs require a one or three credit computer course.
+If successful, the student receives CPL for

+ACCT 210 (3 credits).
+There is a fee of \$50.00 per credit (i.e. \$150.00 for ACCT 210) to take the test and have the course added to the student's transcript.
+CSC 100 or 102 Computer Test-Out Policy Several LATC programs require a one or three credit computer course.
 An opportunity to test out of these classes is available.
 The instructor will explain this option the first day of class.
 A fee of \$50 per credit is required for the test.
-MA 115 Medical Terminology Students who have taken medical terminology in high school may test out of this class.
-Check with the Director of Enrollment's Office for details.
+MA 115 Medical Terminology Students who have taken medical terminology in high school may test out of this 3-credit class.
+Check with the Registrar's Office for details.
 A fee of \$50 per credit is required for this test.
-The fee is waived if the class is part of a tech prep articulation agreement.
-MATH 100 Students may request to test out of any general math course.
-The test must be taken during the first week of the semester.
-A fee of \$50 per credit is required for the test.
+The fee is waived if the class is part of a tech prep articulation agreement applicable to the student's program.
+MATH 100 The test must be taken during the first week of the semester.
+A fee of \$50 per credit (i.e. \$150.00 for MATH 100) to take the test and have the course added to the student's transcript.
 Only one test out allowed per course.